Decays of Higgs Bosons in the Standard Model and Beyond: Standard Model and Beyond

 When a complex scalar singlet field $\mathbb{S}$ is added to the SM Higgs sector \cite{Barger:2008jx,Gonderinger:2012rd,Coimbra:2013qq,Jiang:2015cwa, Sannino:2015wka,Costa:2015llh,Muhlleitner:2017dkd,Chiang:2017nmu,Azevedo:2018llq}, the most general renormalizable scalar potential takes the form~\cite{Barger:2008jx}

-where all terms containing odd powers of $\mathbb{S}$ are eliminated by imposing a discrete $\mathbb{Z}_2$ symmetry under $\mathbb{S}\to -\mathbb{S}$.
-Furthermore, imposing a global U(1) symmetry eliminates all terms containing complex coefficients.
-One may allow a soft U(1)-breaking $b_1$ term to avoid massless CP-odd Goldstone boson which is not phenomenologically viable.
-And then, in order to avoid the cosmological domain wall problem caused by the presence of the $b_1$ term, one may additionally include the U(1)- and $\mathbb{Z}_2$-breaking linear term proportional to $a_1$.
+Imposing a global U(1) symmetry eliminates all terms containing complex coefficients.
+One may allow a soft U(1)-breaking $b_1$ term to avoid a massless CP-odd Goldstone boson which is not phenomenologically viable.
+And then, in order to avoid the cosmological domain wall problem caused by the presence of the $b_1$ term, one may additionally include the linear $a_1$ term which breaks the global U(1) and a discrete $\mathbb{Z}_2$ symmetry under $\mathbb{S}\to -\mathbb{S}$.
 The resulting cxSM scalar potential takes the form

 in terms of the original couplings in Eq.$\,$(\ref{eq:cxsm_scalar_potential}), or, alternatively~\cite{LEE:2020dop},

 in terms of a more systematic parameter set of 5 real parameters of $\mu^2_{1,2}$ and $\lambda_{1,2,3}$ and 2 complex massive parameters of $a_1=|a_1|{\rm e}^{i\phi_a}$ and $b_1=|b_1|{\rm e}^{i\phi_b}$.